vloubiere/website/content/authors/ivana-jerkovic/_index.md

 # Full Name (for SEO)
 first_name: Ivana
 last_name: Jerković
-weight: 202503

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc
+role: Now Postdoc at Collège de France, Paris

 # Organizations/Affiliations
 organizations:
-  - name: 'Now: Postdoc at Collège de France, Paris'
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)